-The Rear No-Knuckling Training Sock is a temporary training tool for short-term, multiple use to help correct gait and improve rear paw placement.
-Help encourage pets to pick up their feet when knuckling under or dragging their rear paws.
-Provide training support for pets who drag their back paws due to injury, disease, or back leg weakness.
+The Rear No-Knuckling Training Sock is a temporary training/exercise tool designed only for short term use.
+Helps to encourage pets to pick up their feet when knuckling under or dragging their rear paws.
+Provides training support for pets who drag their back paws due to injury, disease, or back leg weakness.

 - Provides training support for pets who drag their back paws.

-- Encourage Dog to Pick Their Foot Up: Stimulates a dog between its toes, evoking a withdrawal reflex.
+- Encourage Pet to Pick Their Foot Up: Stimulates a pet between its toes, evoking a withdrawal reflex.

 - Designed and Used by Canine Rehab Professionals: perfect for in-clinic use or to enhance at-home training between rehab sessions.

 - Correct Paw Placement: Designed to enhance proprioception.

 - Perfect for rehabilitative use for pets recovering from spinal surgery or suffering from disc disease.

 - Lightweight, comfortable, and adjustable, with convenient touch-fastener closures.

 - Provides support above and below the joint which is crucial.